amd/ZenDNN-pytorch-plugin/README.md

 ```bash
 pip install torch_zendnn_plugin-*-linux_x86_64.whl
 ```
+>Note:
->Note: Dependent packages 'numpy' and 'torch' will be installed by 'torch_zendnn_plugin' if not already present.
+* Dependent packages 'numpy' and 'torch' will be installed by 'torch_zendnn_plugin' if not already present.
+* Torch Version should be greater than or equal to 2.0

 ## 2.2.
 From Source
 Run the following commands: